jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 // "a" "b" "c" "d" "e"
 ```

-Under the covers, the `for..of` loop asks the iterable for an iterator (using the built-in `Symbol.iterator` -- see "Well Known Symbols" in Chapter 7), then it repeatedly calls the iterator and assigns its produced value to the loop iteration variable.
+Under the covers, the `for..of` loop asks the iterable for an iterator (using the built-in `Symbol.iterator`; see "Well-Known Symbols" in Chapter 7), then it repeatedly calls the iterator and assigns its produced value to the loop iteration variable.

 Standard built-in values in JavaScript that are by default iterables (or provide them) include:

-* arrays
+* Arrays
-* strings
+* Strings
-* generators (see Chapter 3)
+* Generators (see Chapter 3)
-* collections / TypedArrays (see Chapter 5)
+* Collections / TypedArrays (see Chapter 5)

 **Warning:** Plain objects are not by default suitable for `for..of` looping.
 That's because they don't have a default iterator, which is intentional, not a mistake.
 However, we won't go any further into those nuanced reasonings here.
 In "Iterators" in Chapter 3, we'll see how to define iterators for our own objects, which lets `for..of` loop over any object to get a set of values we define.